 - Once the temperature reaches 160˚F, remove the chicken from the heat and cover loosely with foil.
 Allow the chicken to rest for at least 5 minutes.
 This will allow the juices to redistribute and not run out when the meat is sliced into.

-- 1 tablespoon garlic salt
+- 2 teaspoons garlic salt

-- 1 tablespoon mild paprika
+- 2 teaspoons mild paprika

 - 2 teaspoons dry Italian seasoning

-- 1 teaspoon freshly ground black pepper
+- 1 teaspoon ground black pepper

-- 2 tablespoons extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

 For the rub, combine all ingredients in a small bowl and stir well to combine.
 Set aside.

 Place chicken breasts on a plate or shallow pan.
 Pat dry with paper towels.
 Sprinkle liberally with the rub, then rub it in with your hand.
-Allow breasts to sit with the rub on for 15-30 minutes, at room temperature.
+Allow breasts to sit with the rub on for 15-20 minutes, at room temperature.